troqru/nuka-carousel/README.md

 You can access the application on your localhost at the following url: <a href="http://localhost:8080/demo" target="_blank">Local Demo</a>

-Or on CodeSandBox at the following url: <a href="https://codesandbox.io/s/04wxloyyp" target="_blank">CodeSandBox Demo</a>
+Or on CodeSandBox at the following url: <a href="https://codesandbox.io/s/1027o2wqn3" target="_blank">CodeSandBox Demo - release 4.4.6</a>

 ### Keyboard Controls